chandreatti/anti-debt/README.md

 ## ⚠️ Pre-requisites

-For correct project execution, the following prerequisites must be attend:
+For correct project execution, the following prerequisite must be attend:

- - [x] Condition 1
+ - [x] Power BI Desktop
- - [x] Condition 2
+ - [x] Excel

 ## 🚀 How it works

 ## 💪 How to contribute